 4 trips every year is the average amount of business travel for a millennial.

-85% of companies in the tech industry book budget flights instead of choosing business class seats in order to save money.
+85% of companies in the tech industry book budget flights instead of choosing upper-class seats in order to save money.

 78% of millennials make time for leisure on business trips.

 Millennials have redefined business travel through the 65% viewing corporate trips as a status symbol.
-This perception could account for the 56% of these business millennials that make up reasons to go on work-related trips.
-With the large number of millennials wanting to travel for business, comes the increased ‘bleisure’ holiday with 78% of these business-travelling millennials making time for leisure on their trips.
-Business travel for millennials is in high demand with the average millennial making 7.4 business trips every year.
+This perception could account for 56% of these millennials that make up reasons to go on work-related trips.
+With a large number of millennials wanting to travel for work, comes the increased ‘bleisure’ holiday with 78% of these millennials making time for leisure on their trips.
+Corporate travel for millennials is in high demand with the average millennial making 7.4 work trips every year.

-Most business trips are less than 250 miles away from the point of origin.
+Most trips are less than 250 miles away from the point of origin.

-Less than 7% of business trip destinations are more than 1,000 miles away from their point of origin.
+Less than 7% of destinations are more than 1,000 miles away from their point of origin.

-U.S. travellers took 462 million domestic business trips in 2008 and this figure is forecasted to rise to 499.4 million by 2022.
+Domestic travel by U.S. travelers accounted for 462 million business trips in 2008 and this figure is forecast to rise to 499.4 million by 2022.

-There was a 0.7% decrease in business travel going into the UK in 2017.
+There was a 0.7% decrease in corporate travel going into the UK in 2017.

-Corporate travellers in Asia account for more than a third of all business travel.
+Corporate travelers in Asia account for more than a third of all business travel.

 Shanghai, Tokyo, Bangkok, Guangzhou, and New York are the fastest-growing destinations for business travel.

-New York City is the most common business travel destination.
+New York City is the most common destination.

-Popular cities for business travel are Shanghi, Tokyo, Bangkok, Guangzhou, and New York, with New York being the most common destination for business travel.
-When it comes to the most money spent on business travel, China and the US were the destinations with the most money put towards work-related travel, with Germany, Japan, and the UK following behind.
-Business travel is more prominent in locations that are within 250 miles from their point of origin, with only 7% of the destinations being over 1000 miles away.
-These closer-destinations account for 462 million domestic business trips in the US during 2008 and this number is predicted to rise to 499.4 million by 2022.
+Popular cities are Shanghi, Tokyo, Bangkok, Guangzhou, and New York, with New York being the most common destination for business travel.
+When it comes to the most money spent, China and the US were the destinations with the most money put towards work-related travel, with Germany, Japan, and the UK following behind.
+Domestic travel for work is more prominent in locations that are within 250 miles from their point of origin, with only 7% of the destinations being over 1000 miles away.
+These destinations account for 462 million domestic business trips in the US during 2008 and this number is predicted to rise to 499.4 million by 2022.
 In 2017, there was a slight decrease in business travel going into the UK of 0.7%, and this may be due to the growing business destinations of Shanghai, Tokyo, Bangkok, Guangzhou and New York pulling the market away.